-Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT) / ProCert has awarded certification in the amount of 14 Continuing Competence Units (CCUs) to this activity.
+Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT) / ProCert has awarded certification in the amount of 14 Continuing Competence Units (CCUs) to this activity.
 Approved CCUs are a unit of relative value of an activity based on its evaluation against a rigorous and comprehensive set of standards representing the quality of an activity.
 The CCU determination is a valuation applying many factors including, but not limited to, duration of the activity.
 No conclusion should be drawn that CCUs correlate to course hours.
-(Course must be taken between 01-14-2018 and 01-13-2020) Click Here to view the state physical therapy boards that currently accept the Federation of State Boards of Physical Therapy (FSBPT) certification.
+(Course must be taken between 01-14-2018 and 12-30-2021) Please check with your state physical therapy board to determine if they currently accept the Federation of State Boards of Physical Therapy (FSBPT) certification.

 These states currently recognize AOTA Approved Providers for OT continuing education either in regulatory language or by formal written communication to AOTA: